Montgomery C. Meigs: The logistics system

-While the Confederacy never had enough supplies and it kept getting worse, the Union forces typically had enough food, supplies, ammunition and weapons.
-The Union supply system, even as it penetrated deeper into the South, maintained its efficiency.
-Historians credit the achievements to Meigs.
+There was a notable disparity between the Union and Confederate logistical situations.
+The Confederacy had a longstanding supply deficit, which only intensified as the war dragged on.
+Union forces, on the other hand, usually had enough food, ammunition, weapons, and other supplies.
+The Union logistics system, even as it penetrated deeper into the South, maintained its efficiency.
+Historians credit these achievements to Meigs.
 Union quartermasters were responsible for most of the $3 billion spent for the war.
 They operated out of sixteen major depots, which formed the basis of the system of procurement and supply throughout the war.
 As the war expanded, operation of these depots became much more complex, with an overlapping and interweaving relationship between the army and government operated factories, private factories, and numerous middlemen.
 The purchase of goods and services through contracts supervised by the quartermasters accounted for most of federal military expenditures, apart from the wages of the soldiers.
 The quartermasters supervised their own soldiers, and cooperated closely with state officials, manufacturers and wholesalers trying to sell directly to the army; and representatives of civilian workers looking for higher pay at government factories.
 The complex system was closely monitored by congressmen anxious to ensure that their districts won their share of contracts.
 The system grew in efficiency to the point Union troops on long marches would simply throw away excess knapsacks, bedrolls, overcoats, and other pieces of clothing and equipment that they felt were weighing them down, fully confident that they would be resupplied at some point in the near future.